bowd/bowd.io/src/pages/leonardo-heaps-and-math/index.md

 \{ 1, 1, 3, 5, 9, 15, 25, 41, 67, 109... \}
 $

+A Leonardo heap is a list of ordered binary trees each having $L_i$ nodes.
 Now in order for Leonardo heaps to work we must prove that:

-1. Any number $n$ can be written as a sum of distinct Leonardo numbers
+1. __Any number $n$ can be written as a sum of distinct Leonardo numbers__.
+Thus we can take any set of $n$ numbers and arrange them into $k$ binary trees each having ${s_i, 0 \le i \lt k}$ nodes, such that $s_i$ is a Leonardo number.
-2. The set of Leonardo numbers that add up to $n$ has less than $lg\ n$ members
+2. __For any $n$, the number of binary trees needed to form the heap ($k$) is at most $lg\ n$__.
+Knowing how many binary trees our Leonardo heap contains will help when calculating the asymptotic complexity of the push and pop operations.

-I really wanted to prove these two conjectures are true myself so I stopped reading and picked up a pencil.
-I have to say it was harder than it should have been, so let's get to it.
+I really wanted to prove these two conjectures myself so I stopped reading Keith's explanation and picked up a pencil.
+I have to say it was harder than it should have been.

 > Caveat: I'm pretty rusty when it comes to math so pretty please let me know if I get stuff wrong, there's a link to the github page of this article right at the end.